druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 9. XGBoost with sequential grid search

 It *should* be possible to use GridSearchCV with XGBoost.
 But when we try to use early stopping, XGBoost wants an eval set.
 OK, we can give it a static eval set held out from GridSearchCV.
-Now, GridSearchCV does k-fold cross-validation in the training set but XGBoost uses a separate dedicated eval set.
+Now, GridSearchCV does k-fold cross-validation in the training set but XGBoost uses a separate dedicated eval set for early stopping.
 It seems like a bit of a Frankenstein methodology.
 See the [notebook](https://github.com/druce/iowa/blob/master/hyperparameter_optimization.ipynb) for the attempt at GridSearchCV with XGBoost and early stopping if you're really interested.

 Instead we write our own grid search that gives XGBoost the correct hold-out set for each fold: